 In order to imply a lower yearly income, businesses may maintain false balance sheets and account books.
 They are able to lower their overall tax burden as a result.
 On the other hand, this is seen as a kind of fraud and may lead to legal action being taken against the company.

 Bribery is another method of tax evasion.
 Some people may pay off authorities in order to reduce or even get rid of their tax liability.
-Bribery is against the law, and those who are discovered committing it to risk receiving harsh punishments.
+Bribery is against the law, and those who are discovered committing it risk receiving harsh punishments.

 A fine of up to Rs 5,000 is the primary punishment for filing income tax forms after the deadline.
 Depending on the facts of the case, the assessing officer will choose the fine amount.
 If the taxpayer fails to file their returns by the deadline and/or in full conformity with the pertinent requirements of the Income Tax Act of 1961, they will be subject to this fine.

-Any person that deducts tax at the source or collects tax at the source would need to collect the tax deduction and collection account number (TAN).
+Any person who deducts tax at the source or collects tax at the source would need to collect the tax deduction and collection account number (TAN).
 A penalty of Rs 10,000 shall be levied in the matter of failure.

 Tax evasion is subject to criminal punishment in addition to monetary penalties.
 Depending on how serious the crime was, the perpetrator may be prosecuted in court and perhaps sentenced to jail.